Professional Women's Hockey League: Format and rules

 The inaugural PWHL season consisted of a 24-game schedule lasting from January to May.
 For the 2024–25 season, the schedule comprised 30 games played from November to May, with each team facing the other five teams six times each.
 The schedule included a mid-season break during the annual IIHF World Women's Championship in April.
-For the 2025–26 season, the schedule will again comprise 30 games played, with each team facing the other seven teams a minimum of four times.
-The schedule includes a mid-season break for the Winter Olympics.
+For the 2025–26 season, the schedule again comprised 30 games played, with each team facing the other seven teams a minimum of four times.
+The schedule included a mid-season break for the Winter Olympics.

 A 3-2-1-0 points system is used for classification, whereby a team is awarded 3 points for a regulation win, 2 for an overtime or shootout win, and 1 for an overtime or shootout loss.
 At the end of the regular season, the best four teams qualify for a postseason tournament that determines the champion, comprising two semi-finals and a final played as best-of-five series.
+The team with the most points at the end of the regular season chooses their opponent from the other three qualifying teams, while the two remaining teams play each other.
+The PWHL utilizes the Gold Plan, a drafting system designed to prevent tanking, in which points scored in the games following a team's elimination from playoff contention count as draft order points, and the team with the most Gold Plan points is allotted the first pick in the draft for the next season.
 The teams compete for the Walter Cup, a trophy named after the league's financial backers, the Walter family.